 In the end, if you don’t like a certain job, you can easily pivot.
-I recommend going on Indeed.com or EngineerJobs.com and searching “electrical engineering.”
-This will give you an idea of the scope of the jobs at your fingertips.
+Try browsing Indeed.com or EngineerJobs.com and searching “electrical engineering.”
+This will give you an idea of the scope of jobs at your fingertips.

 #4 Global job demand

-To repeat again, every part of life today heavily relies on the electrical field.
-Just imagine for a second, worldwide, we lose all electricity.
-The entire world would instantly warp back hundreds of years.
+I can’t stress this enough: every aspect of modern life depends on the electrical field.
+Just imagine for a second if we suddenly lost all electricity worldwide.
+We’d instantly be thrown back hundreds of years.

-Even more, as developing nations modernize, their dependency on electricity only grows.
-The following are examples of increased global demand for electrical infrastructure:
+What’s more, as developing nations modernize, their dependence on electricity only grows.
+Check out these examples of increased global demand for electrical infrastructure:

-- Expanding power grids to meet the demand of growing cities
+- Expanding power grids to meet the demands of growing cities

-- Replacing fossil fuels with renewable energy sources to control global warming
+- Replacing fossil fuels with renewable energy sources to combat climate change

 - Improving and expanding communication systems for growing populations